argoproj/argo-workflows/docs/cli/argo_submit.md

   -n, --namespace string               If present, the namespace scope for this CLI request
       --password string                Password for basic authentication to the API server --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -e, --secure                         Whether or not the server is using TLS with the Argo Server.
-Defaults to the ARGO_SECURE environment variable.
+Defaults to the ARGO_SECURE environment variable. (default true)
       --server string                  The address and port of the Kubernetes API server --tls-server-name string         If provided, this name will be used to validate server certificate.
 If this is not provided, hostname used to contact the server is used.
       --token string                   Bearer token for authentication to the API server